Lean Operations Evaluation

 Lean Services & Supply Chain Optimization

 We’ve had many clients ask us how to reduce costs.
-They’re spending too much money or too much time in their supply chain of packaging and facilities supplies, and can’t sustain their current practices while meeting demand.
+They’re spending too much money and time in their supply chain on packaging processes and supplies, and can’t sustain their current practices while meeting demand.

 One key to efficiency is organization.
 To help achieve this The BoxMaker employs the concept of 6S:

-The results of implementation of 6S at The BoxMaker are:
+The results of implementing 6S at The BoxMaker are: